Kusile Power Station

-Kusile Power Station (formerly known as the Bravo Power Station) in South Africa is a coal-fired power plant by state electricity utility Eskom in Mpumalanga.
+Kusile Power Station (previously known as Project Bravo) in South Africa is a coal-fired power plant owned and operated by the country's state-owned power utility Eskom and is located in the province of Mpumalanga.
+The station consists of 6 generating units with a nameplate capacity of 800 MW each, bringing the total installed capacity to 4,800 MW.

+As of 23 March 2025, all 6 units of Kusile are operational (6 × 800MW).

+Following the addition of Unit 6 to the grid, Kusile Power Station was described as "the most expensive coal power plant in the history of mankind" due to the fact that the project went way over budget and was completed way later than its expected date of completion.

 Location

-Located about 15 kilometres north of the existing Kendal Power Station near Witbank, Mpumalanga.
+Kusile Power Station is located about 15 kilometres north of the existing Kendal Power Station near Witbank, Mpumalanga.

-Original concept
+Concept

-Kusile Power Station is designed to consist of six 800 megawatt coal-fired generating units for a total generating capacity of 4,800 megawatts.
-This station would be the first in Eskom's fleet with flue gas desulphurization technology.
+Kusile Power Station is consists of six 800-megawatt coal-fired generating units for a total generating capacity of 4,800 megawatts.
+In 2023, the realistic sustainable output per unit however projected to be some 350 megawatts.

+In December 2023, Unit 5 was synchronised to the national grid.
+Following a six-month period of testing and optimisation, the unit's output will be commercially commissioned and bring total station output to 4,000 MW.
+Kusile was the first coal power station in Eskom's fleet to be fitted with flue gas desulphurisation technology.

+On 23 March 2025 at 16:45 SAST(14:45 UTC), Unit 6 was synchronised to the national grid, bringing the nameplate capacity of Kusile to 4,800 MW.

 Project engineer

 Black and Veatch was appointed as the project engineer for construction.

 Main equipment suppliers

-Alstom provided the steam turbines, whilst Hitachi would provide the super critical boilers.
+Alstom provided the steam turbines, whilst Hitachi provided the super critical boilers.

 Coal supply

-The power utility, Eskom stated that it "will obtain most of the coal required for this Power Station from Anglo Coal's New Largo operations, south east of the Kusile Power Station."
+The power utility, Eskom, stated that it "will obtain most of the coal required for this Power Station from Anglo Coal's New Largo operations, south east of the Kusile Power Station."

-Eskom's consultants estimate that 35 new coal mines will be required to support the Medupi and Kusile plants.
+Eskom's consultants estimated that 35 new coal mines would be required to support the Medupi and Kusile plants.